 The health clinic opened on July 1, 1939.
 An early form of universal health care, patients had to demonstrate an inability to afford private health care.
 The clinic provided obstetrics and prenatal care by house call or in office visits.
 The facility also provided tuberculosis treatment, dental care, general pediatrics, and venereal disease detection by Jefferson County staff.
 The health clinic served as a training center for graduate students and provided health education to the public.
 The Slossfield Community Center served 50,000 Black citizens in one of the poorest neighborhoods in the Southeast.

 Dr. Thomas Boulware, later nicknamed ‘The Old Stork’, was recruited to Birmingham by Charles Carraway.
-He is responsible for many obstetrical firsts in Alabama including the first pregnancy test administered, the first OB/GYN residency approved in the state, and the first Caesarean section.
+He is responsible for many obstetrical firsts in Alabama including the first pregnancy test administered, the first OB/GYN residency approved in the state, and the first Cesarean section.
 Dr. Boulware joined a public health movement in 1939, crossing racial barriers to assist in relieving Slossfield’s misery.
 The neighborhood lacked significant maternity care.
 For almost a decade, Dr. Boulware worked at Slossfield’s 12-bed clinic dedicated to providing a better prenatal care for mothers and their babies.
 Within the first 3 years the stillbirth rate and neonatal deaths at Slossfield were cut in half.
 Boulware also trained black physicians such as Dr. Robert Stewart, who became Alabama’s first Black OB/GYN practitioner.
 Dr. Boulware retired in 1977 after birthing 21,000 babies over a 48 year career.

 Slossfield’s medical center was closed in 1948 after World War II.
 A post-war bill from Senator Lister Hill to fund new hospital construction in underprivileged areas rendered this small clinic obsolete.